Tests and treatments

 - For each session, check in using your identity card at the e-kiosk in the entrance hall of the hospital.

-- Then walk to the Dermatology Department (G3D) and check in with the secretary of the Dermatology Department.
+- Then walk to the Dermatology Department (G3D) and check in with the secretariat of the Dermatology Department.

 Centres and specialist areasCentres and specialist areas